-What is a deductible and how can it affect the cost of your health care?A deductible is the amount you pay out of pocket for medical services before your health insurance plan begins to cover its share of the expenses.
-Depending on the type of plan you enroll in, you may have either a high or low deductible.
+What Is a Deductible?A deductible is the amount you pay out of pocket for covered medical services before your health insurance plan begins to cover its share of the expenses.
+Your deductible amount will depend on the type of plan you enroll in.

 The Difference Between Deductibles and Other Out-of-Pocket Expenses

 In short, your coinsurance, or cost-sharing, begins after you’ve met your policy’s deductible amount.
-A copayment is a predetermined cost for particular healthcare services that is required at the time you receive care.
+A copayment is a predetermined cost for particular health care services that is required at the time you receive care.